Graduate Program Requirements

 - ENST 555 Research Methods for Social Change

 Examines socioeconomic and political processes.
-A 3-credit course from:
+One 3-credit course is required:

-- ENST 510 Environmental Issues of Native Americans
+- ENST 510 Environmental Issues of Indigenous Communities

 - ENST 560 Environmental Impact Analysis